AruniMishra/aws/awsTutorial/AWS.md

 - a global secondary index (GSI) is primarily used if you want to query over the entire table, across all partitions.
 GSI only supports eventual consistency and not strong consistency.

+- Management:
+  - Local Secondary Indexes can only be created when you are creating the table, there is no way to add Local Secondary Index to an existing table, also once you create the index you cannot delete it.
+  - Global Secondary Indexes can be created when you create the table and added to an existing table, deleting an existing Global Secondary Index is also allowed.

 - Partition key of the Local Secondary Index must me the same as the one in a base table.

 - Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.